gregorkb/semipadd2pop/README.md

 Fitting a sparse nonparametric model to a single data set
 ---------------------------------------------------------

-The function fits a sparse semiparametric regression model to a single data set using user-specified tuning parameter values.
+The `semipadd` function fits a sparse semiparametric regression model to a single data set using user-specified tuning parameter values.

 The following code generates a synthetic data set with continuous responses using the `get_semipadd_data` function and uses the `semipadd`